Andrés Quintana Roo: Later life

-In 1836 the Academía de Letrán was founded by José María Lacunza, Juan Nepomuceno Lacunza, Manuel Tossiat Ferrer, and Guillermo Prieto.
-Quintana Roo (significantly older than the founding members) was named president for life and brought a legitimacy to the group.
+In 1836, the Academía de Letrán was founded by José María Lacunza, Juan Nepomuceno Lacunza, Manuel Tossiat Ferrer, and Guillermo Prieto.
+Quintana Roo (significantly older than the founding members) was named president for life and brought legitimacy to the group.
 The literary group sought to create and inspire a uniquely Mexican literature unbounded by Spanish influence.
 Though the group would fade away by 1840, the influence of its members would be felt for the rest of the century.

 In 1838, in the midst of the Pastry War with France, Quintana Roo entrusted a letter to former Academía de Letrán member and current Minister of the Exterior Joaquín Pesado, to be delivered to his former enemy and current president (returned from exile) Anastasio Bustamante to offer a monthly stipend of 500 pesos to support the war effort.
 Though Bustamante refused the money, he published the letter sent by Quintana Roo in a newspaper as an example of patriotism.

-On March 30, 1841, José Matías Quintana died in Mexico City.
-That same month the state of Yucatán published its constitution after having declared its independence from Mexico the year before.
+On 30 March 1841, José Matías Quintana died in Mexico City.
+That same month, the state of Yucatán published its constitution after having declared its independence from Mexico the year before.
 After losing Texas in 1836 and capitulating to the French in 1839, Mexico could not risk losing another state to secession.
-In November Quintana Roo was sent to Mérida to negotiate with Yucatán to remain in Mexico.
+In November, Quintana Roo was sent to Mérida to negotiate with Yucatán to remain in Mexico.
 Quintana Roo successfully negotiated the return of Yucatán before the new year.
-On his return voyage he was briefly a prisoner of a Texas warship but was quickly released.
+On his return voyage, he was briefly a prisoner of a Texas warship but was quickly released.
 Although the Mexican government did not agree to the terms Quintana Roo had negotiated, an agreement was reached by 1843.

-On August 21, 1842, Doña Leona Vicario, his wife died.
+On 21 August 1842, Doña Leona Vicario, his wife, died.
 Though crushed by her loss, he consoled himself in his daughters, his writing, and his work.
-Nine years later, on April 15, 1851, Andrés Quintana Roo died of pneumonia in Mexico City.
+Nine years later, on 15 April 1851, Andrés Quintana Roo died of pneumonia in Mexico City.
 His remains lie next to those of his wife, Leona, in the mausoleum of the Column of Independence in Mexico City.

 Legacy

-Quintana Roo's name lives on in Mexican geography with the state of Quintana Roo in the Yucatán peninsula.
+Quintana Roo's name lives on in Mexican geography with the state of Quintana Roo in the Yucatán Peninsula.
 The name of Cancún's soccer stadium bears his name.

 Statues and busts of Quintana Roo can be found around the country.
 There are statues in Mérida, Yucatán; Chetumal, Quintana Roo; Solidaridad, Quintana Roo; Paseo de la Reforma, Mexico City; and busts on Isla Mujeres and Cozumel, Quintana Roo.

 His name was given to a public library in Mexico City.
 Numerous roads and schools have been named for him throughout Mexico.
 He was featured on the MXP$20,000 and MXN$20 bills.